dergigi/dergigi.github.io/collections/_posts/2026-08-20-grug-speak-grug-outside-grug-happy.markdown

 Who knows what the implications of all that will be.
 I agree with [Uno's concerns](https://njump.to/naddr1qqgrgvnzx9jkzdp5xqmrwvfc89nr2q3q4q8uffuxxnhzd24u4j23kn8a0dt2ux96h5eutt7u76lddhyqa0gsxpqqqp65w0yukrq), one of which is that nobody will care about the apps that are going to be built.
-If everyone builts their own app, tailored to their liking, who else will care about it but them?
+If everyone builds their own app, tailored to their liking, who else will care about it but them?
 Whatever the answer to that question may be, I will continue to work on [Boris](https://zapstore.dev/apps/org.dergigi.boris), the reading app of my dreams.
 I love highlights, as anyone who ever